kamzolov-opt/kamzolov-opt.github.io/content/authors/admin/_index.md

 ## About Me

-Dmitry Kamzolov is a Research Associate at the Mohamed bin Zayed University of Artificial Intelligence ([MBZUAI](https://mbzuai.ac.ae)).
-He is working at the Optimization and Machine Learning Lab ([OptML Lab](https://optmllab.github.io)) under the supervision of Prof. [Martin Takáč](https://scholar.google.com/citations?user=qKQD-2cAAAAJ&hl=en).
+I am a researcher, working on optimization methods, machine learning and different applications.
 The main focus of the research is implementable second-order, higher-order, and Quasi-Newton methods for convex and non-convex optimization.
-Also, he has interest in adaptive stochastic methods, distributed optimization, federated learning, and various applications.
+Also, I am interested in adaptive stochastic methods, distributed optimization, federated learning, and various applications.

+Currently, I am on the job market.
+I am looking for an assistant professor, researcher and postdoc positions.
+Also, I am interested in some research visits and collaboration.

+My last position was a Research Associate at the Mohamed bin Zayed University of Artificial Intelligence ([MBZUAI](https://mbzuai.ac.ae)).
+I was working at the Optimization and Machine Learning Lab ([OptML Lab](https://optmllab.github.io)) under the supervision of Prof. [Martin Takáč](https://scholar.google.com/citations?user=qKQD-2cAAAAJ&hl=en).